chrisminnick/intro-to-react-native/README.md

 # intro-to-react-native

-Repo for React Native with Expo course by Chris Minnick
+Repo for React Native with GraphQL course by Chris Minnick